 Blacula as a character is largely dichotomized into 2 different personalities, a noble former prince, and a stereotypical buck character type.
 Mamuwalde is typically marked as one or the other by his facial hair.
 With a few exceptions, he is clean shaven when acting as the nobleman and has a much more dramatic V-shaped hairline and mutton chops when acting as the buck.
 Mamuwalde’s nobility is evident in various scenes.

 In the opening scene of the movie, Mamuwalde has an audience with Count Dracula in 1780 at his castle as he attempts to convince him to abolish the slave trade (Crain :54-3:12).
-Of particular note in this scene is when Dracula says “I meant no insult, Prince (Crain 2:43), making the Mamuwalde’s connection to nobility explicit as the movie begins.
+Of particular note in this scene is when Dracula says “I meant no insult, Prince (Crain 2:43),” making the Mamuwalde’s connection to nobility explicit as the movie begins.
 In addition, William Marshall, the actor playing Mamuwalde, was described by Lehmen and Browning as “ a fine Shakespearean actor for whom-at a staggering six feet, five inches, sporting a brawny physique, and commanding a baritone voice-the part seemed written” (Lehmen and Browning, p.24).
 Marshall’s “Shakespearean” delivery seeps through every line he delivers and through every mannerism he displays (at least as a nobleman).
 This further develops Mamuwalde’s nobility by associating him with the 1970’s perception of Shakespeare as a genre appreciated and indicative of the educated upper class (i.e. nobility).
 This is evident the first time Mamuwalde goes to the club to return Tina’s purse, where he is formally introduced to Dr. Thomas and Tina’s sister Michelle for her birthday party.
 Mamuwalde kisses Michelle’s hand, orders French champagne and gives a well-spoken toast to people he has barely met, indicating his nobility (Crain 37:40-38:47).
 Similarly, the second time Mamuwalde goes to the club, he and Dr. Thomas have a discussion about vampires and how the police department expects a vampire to be responsible for recent killings.
 Without incriminating himself, Mamuwalde is able to answer Dr. Thomas’s questions, even getting him to admit “You seem well informed” (Crain 1:04:25).
 Having a doctor credit Mamuwalde's intelligence can be interpreted as a sign of his nobility because of the education so often associated with nobility, combined with Mamuwalde’s apparent lack of a more “formal” schooling, like grad school.

 As stated earlier, when Dracula goes around attacking people, he is reminiscent of the buck character type.
 The buck is known first and foremost as a rapist, particularly of white women.
 In addition, the buck is known for an overabundance of almost primitive anger and violence, usually towards well-to-do white people.
 Although in Blacula, there aren’t any white women around for Blacula to rape (i.e. bite), an argument can be made that his first victim, a gay white antique dealer, was portrayed in a very feminine light.
 With a bit of stretching, there may be a way to interpret this first attack as paralleling the buck’s rape of white women.